 "I love German Village and a huge part of that is the community," Andrea Ford

-Ms. Ford chaired the 2019 Monster Bash and co-chaired 2021 Monster Bash with Natalie Brehm.
+Ms. Ford chaired the 2019 Monster Bash and co-chaired the 2021 & 2022 Monster Bash with Natalie Brehm.
 She had the honor of being a stop in the 2017 Haus and Garten Tour.
-Andrea's past experiences include, serving in AmeriCorps as a Community Outreach coordinator for Habitat for Humanity of Lee County Florida.
+Andrea's past experiences include serving in AmeriCorps as a Community Outreach coordinator for Habitat for Humanity of Lee County Florida.
 Andrea is hopeful her skills and experience will help bring GVS involvement to newer German Village residents.
 She would love to see 100% involvement from our neighbors in the future.

 Nelson is a lawyer and practices at the Strip Hoppers firm, located across the street from the Meeting Haus.
 He has lived in the Village since 2007, after raising 3 kids in Bexley.
 He and his wife Carole, a Curator at the Columbus Museum of Art, and a large red Goldendoodle named Oliver live near Schiller Park and enjoy walks there and in all the Metro Parks.
 Nelson tries to play golf, although badly and the family enjoys skiing in Colorado, where their children and grandchildren live.
 Carole serves on the Arts Committee of the German Village Society, and their home on E Whittier has been on the tour two times.